keremcubuk/react-native-boilerplate-docs/docs/general/introduction.md

+---
+id: introduction
+title: Introduction
+slug: /introduction
+---

-# The Hitchhiker's Guide to `react-native-boilerplate`
+## The Hitchhiker's Guide to `react-native-boilerplate`

 The [`README.md`](https://github.com/keremcubuk/react-native-boilerplate#features) gives you adequate information on how to clone boilerplate files, install dependencies and launch the example app.